 Can leaf burning affect our waterways?

-This increases algae growth which can lead to dead zones where fish cannot survive or breed.
-Algae is also bad for human health because it contains harmful chemicals that are released into the air when they die which may cause respiratory problems.
+Yes, leaf burning can affect water quality.
+It releases toxic elements into the water that cause harm to life in the rivers and lakes.
+This increases algae growth, leading to dead zones where fish cannot survive or breed.
+Algae are also bad for human health because it contains harmful chemicals released into the air when they die, which may cause respiratory problems.

 See Related: Best Clothing Companies that Plant Trees